ianmilligan1/Childhood-Web/Childhood-History-and-Big-Data.md

 As she noted, this was “complete exploitation of children … it’s now not just pornography, it’s marketing as well.”[7]

 ## Finding Popular Sites through Network Analysis

+**brief intro to network analysis, drawing on some Macroscope/Weingart**

 The Enchanted Forest was an interconnected community, stitched together by a whopping 748,563 hyperlinks between 67,453 HTML pages spread across 9,460 individual user pages.
 Link structures can also help find the most popular sites within the community, as measured by hyperlinks.
 A site that was linked to by ten other websites, for example, was one that had made some connections; by hundreds, and we found community leaders or other network hubs.
 The scope of this collection can be seen below in Fig X: